vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The other body in the three \[sorts of \] conscious subjects—pure, impure, and mixed—is manifested by the triple *krodhīśa* present in the *vidyā* . //43//

-*aśuddhaśuddhamiśrāṇāṁ pramātṛ ṇāṁ paraṁ vapu ḥ * /
+*aśuddhaśuddhamiśrāṇāṁ pramātṛṇāṁ paraṁ vapu ḥ * /

 *krodhīśatritayenātha vidyāsthena prakāśyate* //43//

 The triple *krodhīśa* are the three letters *KA* of the *śrīvidyā* .
-They denote the three sorts of conscious subjects \( *pramātṛ * \), which represent three dif-ferent levels or modes of consciousness.
-They are, says Amṛ tānanda, the *vijṇānākalā* , who suff er only the *āṇavamalā* , the innate impurity of the soul \(the *aṇu* \), their minds being already purifi ed and in essence like Śiva; then the *pralayākala* , bound souls who will be endlessly reborn to “burn” their *karman* till the next *pralaya* ; and the *sakala* , who are bound by all the fetters of this world.
+They denote the three sorts of conscious subjects \( *pramātṛ* \), which represent three dif-ferent levels or modes of consciousness.
+They are, says Amṛtānanda, the *vijṇānākalā* , who suff er only the *āṇavamalā* , the innate impurity of the soul \(the *aṇu* \), their minds being already purifi ed and in essence like Śiva; then the *pralayākala* , bound souls who will be endlessly reborn to “burn” their *karman* till the next *pralaya* ; and the *sakala* , who are bound by all the fetters of this world.
 17

 Just as the ten *śrīkaṇṭ has* are that which expresses the nonmanifested, O Goddess\! so the eleventh remains in the form of breath, the other one //44// is the *puruṣa* : being unique, he becomes multiple.